imhonglu/new-wheels/README.md

 ## Introduction

 This project started with the mindset of "Let's create type-safe libraries that match my preferences."

-The goal is to minimize unnecessary dependencies while maintaining high test coverage.
+The goal is to minimize unnecessary dependencies while maintaining high test coverage,
+focusing on designing libraries with excellent type inference capabilities.

 ## Libraries